The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 You cannot drive safely unless the task of driving has your full attention.
 Any non-driving activity you engage in is a potential distraction and increases your risk of crashing.

-Crash fatalities have seen a historic increase over the past two years, with traffic safety experts pointing to the growing number of distracted drivers as one of the leading factors.
-Nationally in 2015, 3,477 people were killed and nearly 400,000 injured in crashes involving distracted drivers.
-That’s a 9 percent increase in fatalities as compared to the previous year.
+Crash fatalities have seen a historic increase over the past two years with traffic safety experts pointing to the growing number of distracted drivers as one of the leading factors.
+Nationally in 2015, 3,477 people were killed and nearly 400,000 injured in crashes involving distracted drivers - a 9% increase from 2014.

-With April marking National Distracted Driving Awareness Month, the Highway Safety Division (HSD) is launching its “Drive Present” campaign, to stress to drivers the importance of focusing on the road and not on their phones.
-Driving present is about being engaged in the moment: aware of your surroundings, ready to react when the situation changes.
-When you’re behind the wheel, you owe it to the people you love to focus only on the task at hand.
+During April 2017, which was designated National Distracted Driving Awareness Month, the current "Drive Present" campaign was launched.
+The campaign stressed the importance of drivers focusing on the road and not their phones.
+Driving Present is about being engaged in the moment: aware of your surroundings, ready to reach when the situation changes.
+When you are behind the wheel, you owe it to the people you love to focus only on the task at hand.
 Why?
-Because they’re counting on you to make it home safe.
+Because they are counting on you to make it home safe.

-HSD will be launching an enforcement campaign to run alongside our educational efforts.
-Partnering with up to 202 local police departments, as well as State Police, officers will be out enforcing the Safe Driving Law which became effective on September 30, 2010.
-Among other provisions, the law bans sending, typing or reading electronic messages to or from handheld devices while operating a motor vehicle.
+Massachusetts has had a Safe Driving Law effective as of September 2010.
+The law bans sending, typing or reading electronic messages to or from handheld devices while operating a motor vehicle.
 This includes use of the internet and text messaging.
-The law bans all handheld electronic devices by junior operators while behind the wheel.
-For more information, read the Safe Driving Law Summary.
+The law also bans all handheld electronic by junior operators while behind the wheel.

 Read the entire summary of the Safe Driving Law on the Registry of Motor Vehicles website.